 Elizabeth Green does us a great service by bringing the question of teacher education to the forefront and challenging the rhetoric and policy about “good” and “bad” teachers.
 She argues passionately that teachers can improve through deliberate study of the craft, yet she does not ignore the complexities of this proposition.
 The book is sure to meet with strong responses, because it deals with old (not new) controversies underlying pedagogy.

 Unfortunately, she tries to resolve at least some of the complexities through a cosmic tale of slowly converging perspectives.
 We have Deborah Ball, Magdalene Lampert, and their TKOT group on the one hand, and Lemov and his “Taxonomy” group and “no-excuses schools” on the other.
 At first, it seems that Green is setting up a dialectic–but this does not seem to be the point.
-Slowly, through failures, revisions, and chance meetings, the two groups start to converge, or so it seems.
+Slowly, through failures, revisions, and chance meetings, the two groups start to come togther, or so it seems.
 Enter the Common Core, which (in Green’s depiction) seems to mesh well with both TKOT and the revised “Taxonomy.”
 It seems–though this may be incorrect–that Green is placing hope in the possibility that some great convergence will lead to a great master plan for teacher training.